Twitter Tips & Strategies

 • The URL of a single tweet

-3. Choose a Display Option: After entering the URL, Twitter will give you display options.
-For a live feed, your best bet is to select "Embedded Timeline."
+3. Choose a Display Option: After entering the URL, Twitter will show display options.
+For a live feed, select "Embedded Timeline."

-4. Copy the Code: A new page will show a preview of your feed and a block of HTML code.
-There's a "Copy Code" button right beside it.
-Click that to copy the entire snippet to your clipboard.
+4. Copy the Code: A preview will appear along with a block of HTML code.
+Click "Copy Code" to copy the snippet.

 <,a class="twitter-timeline" href="https://twitter.com/TwitterDev?ref_src=twsrc%5Etfw">,Tweets by TwitterDev<,/a>, <,script async src="https://platform.twitter.com/widgets.js" charset="utf-8">,<,/script>,